 In September 2023, we entered into a series of interest rate swaps with a total notional value of \$500 million in order to trade a portion of the floating rate into a fixed rate on our term loan, due in 2025.
-The maturity date of the interest rate swaps is August 1, 2025.
-The weighted-average interest rate of the interest rate swaps is 5.72 percent.
+The weighted-average interest rate of the interest rate swaps was 5.72 percent.
 We designated the swaps as cash flow hedges.
-The gains and losses on these derivative instruments are initially recorded in other comprehensive income and reclassified into earnings as interest expense in the Consolidated Financial Statements as each interest payment is accrued.

-The following table summarizes the interest rate swap activity in AOCL:
+The gains and losses on these derivative instruments were initially recorded in other comprehensive income and reclassified into earnings as interest expense in the Consolidated Financial Statements as each interest payment was accrued.
+In 2024, we settled all \$500 million of these interest rate swaps.
+The losses recognized on settlements were immaterial.
+The interest rate swap activity in AOCL was immaterial for these swaps for the years ended December 31, 2024 and 2023.